Frequently Asked Questions

 The Power of Synchronized Dancing

-This quote sums up the mission of Dance 2B Free – “We have already seen and heard from the inmates at DWCF about how their social interactions have shifted since dancing together.
+This quote sums up the mission of Dance To Be Free - "We have already seen and heard from the inmates at DWCF about how their social interactions have shifted since dancing together.

 "In our recent study, we found that synchronizing with others while dancing raised pain tolerance.
 It also encouraged people to feel closer to others."
 Bronwyn Tarr